SPIRE Secret Manager

 bin/spire-server entry create -parentID spiffe://example.org/myagent \

--spiffeID spiffe://example.org/myservice -selector akeyless_secretsmanager:secretname:<Secret Name> -storeSVIDUpon successful registration of the workload, a secret will be created in Akeyless in the /SPIRE/SVID/ folder, which will contain the following information:
+-spiffeID spiffe://example.org/myservice -selector akeyless_secretsmanager:secretname:<Secret Name> -storeSVIDUpon successful registration of the workload, a secret is created in /SPIRE/SVID/ in Akeyless, containing X.509-SVID material such as:

-Info (SPIFFE/SPIRE):For the full configuration steps, visit the official Quickstart for Linux and macOS X guide
+Info (SPIFFE/SPIRE):For full bootstrap and registration steps, see Quickstart for Linux and macOS.